 The CHIRP technology-induced sonars on a fish finder is a relatively new development.
 Moreover, CHIRP sonar technology was initially developed for military purposes.
 These sonars provide increased functionality and accuracy.
 The traditional sonar uses a single frequency of a short period, whereas the CHIRP sonar uses varying frequencies for a longer time.

 The CHIRP sonar puts more energy into the water to produce broadband frequency up to 117 kHz.
 CHIRP technology in fish finders uses long-duration pulses instead of short pulses.
 They also modulate and use multiple frequencies.
 This feature provides higher resolution and noise-free images at great depths.

 CHIRP sonar works for both shallow waters and marine waters.
 However, for the shallow waters with depth up to 300 ft, smaller and less powerful CHIRP units suit best.
-These CHIRP technology has been open for commercial fish finding purpose only in recent years.
+This CHIRP technology has been open for commercial fish finding purposes only in recent years.
 Lowrance, Humminbird, and Garmin are some of the most popular fishfinder manufacturers with CHIRP sonar technology.